RandyGunz21/themisai/README.md

 *   **Purpose:** To perform deep, accurate, and citation-backed legal research.
 *   **Key Responsibilities:**
     1. Consumes research tasks from the `request.research` topic.
-    2. Executes an advanced RAG pipeline using **LlamaIndex** (detailed in Section 7).
+    2. Executes an advanced RAG pipeline using **LlamaIndex**.
     3. Retrieves document candidates from the **Qdrant** vector database.
     4. Leverages the **Cohere Rerank API** to ensure the highest possible relevance of source materials.
-    5. Generates concise summaries and extracts key insights from the top-ranked documents.
-    6. Publishes its structured findings to the `result.research` topic.
+    5. Publishes its structured findings to the `result.research` topic.

 ### Legal Documents Drafter Agent

 *   **Purpose:** To generate well-structured drafts of legal documents.
 *   **Key Responsibilities:**
     1. Consumes drafting tasks from the `request.drafting` topic.
-    2. Receives a rich context from the Supervisor, including user specifications and relevant legal research.
+    2. Receives a rich context from the Supervisor.
-    3. Utilizes a powerful LLM to generate the document draft according to the provided instructions.
+    3. Utilizes a powerful LLM to generate the document draft.
     4. Publishes the final document to the `result.drafting` topic.

 ### Legal Documents Reviewer Agent